Mac OS X 10.5 Leopard Beyond the Basics

 - Customizing the interface Configuring the firewall and other security settings Adding a Bluetooth device and transferring files Networking and sharing files Setting up AirPort Base Station Filtering mail with Rules Creating complex iCal events Importing, exporting, and sharing contacts Using Activity Monitor, Keychain Access, and other utilities Changing permissions and enabling a root user Syncing devices with iSync

-Next up, advanced system preferences.
-We have been into system preferences on Mac OS X 10.5 Leopard Essential Training, but now we go beyond the basics, really dig into the system preferences and show you how to tweak the Mac within an inch of its little digital life.
-Mail, iCal and Address Book, sure, you can use these things now, but there are lots of ways you can customize these things to make them more powerful and more useful to you.
-Yes, we are going on Safari again.
-We'll go to greater depth about bookmarks, learn how to cover your browsing tracks and use Safari with files stored on your Mac to enhance it in useful ways.
+Next up, Advanced System Preferences.
+We've been into System Preferences on Mac OS X 10.5 Leopard Essential Training, but now we go beyond the basics, and really dig into the System Preferences, and show you how to tweak the Mac within an inch of it's little digital life.
+Mail, iCal, and Address Book.
+Sure you can use these things now.
+But there are lots of ways you can customize these things to make them more powerful and more useful to you.
+Yes, we're going on Safari again.
+We'll go into greater depth about bookmarks, learn how to cover your browsing tracks, and use Safari with files stored on your Mac to enhance it in useful ways.

 Illustrator CC 2013 One-on-One: Fundamentals1,633,291 Views

 iOS 8 App Development with Swift 1 Essential Training999,394 Views